5x/easy-steam-free-packages/README.md

 # Easy Steam free packages script

-Script for automation activation free packages(games, movies, DLC, etc.) on Steam platform.
+Script for automation activation free packages (games, movies, DLC, etc.) on Steam platform.
 It register as more as possible free packages to you Steam account.
+The database contains more than 10,000 (check faq section for details) packages that will be added and available in the library forever after activation.

 Based on [SteamDB](https://steamdb.info/freepackages/) script and package list.
 Provide more futures, like visualization of progress, possibility of continuous activation, passed already registered products, etc.